amirkeren/bluemix-lab1/README.md

 4. Login to Bluemix with your username and password by running `bluemix login -a https://api.ng.bluemix.net` in the command prompt

-# Deploying the app on Bluemix
+# Deploying the application on Bluemix

 1. Clone this repository by running `git clone https://github.com/amirkeren/bluemix-lab1.git` (if you have [git](https://git-scm.com/downloads) installed) or download it as a zip file from [here](https://github.com/amirkeren/bluemix-lab1/archive/master.zip)